 To be a member of the Australian Hypnotherapists Association (AHA), it does not matter where you learnt - what matters is that you are able to show the committee that you are properly trained and know your hypnosis.
-The AHA has a number of recognised courses which have been examined and found to meet criteria for professional level AHA membership and above.
+The AHA has a number of recognised courses which have been examined and found to meet criteria for graduate level AHA membership and above.
 Where a prospective member has not studied at one of these schools, academic transcripts are examined to ensure they meet AHA criteria.
 If these are not available, prospective members are examined in the relevant areas of hypnotherapy, including psychology and counselling, as well as the clinical applications of hypnotherapy.

 Prospective members are also required to provide the AHA with a clean police check and where applicable, a working with children check.
 Then, once accepted as members, they are required to enter into a supervisory relationship with an experienced supervisor throughout their period of membership.
 All members are sworn to uphold the professional and ethical standards of the AHA as they are set out in the Association's Code of Ethics.